dhis2/dhis2.github.io/_posts/2019-10-29-dhis2-and-docker.md

 $pathToYourDhisConf should be a relative path of dhis.conf file in the machine you are running Docker on.

-## DHIS2 with empty postgres database using Docker Compose
+## DHIS2 with empty Postgres database using Docker Compose
-Here's an example `docker-compose.yml` file which will help you to run both DHIS2 and postgres database instances inside separate Docker containers in no time.
+Here's an example `docker-compose.yml` file which will help you to run both DHIS2 and Postgres database instances inside separate Docker containers in no time.
 ```
   version: '3'
   services: